oskarfernlund/orthogonal-SVGP/README.rst

 -------------------------------

 For a complete list of GPflow contributors, see `GPflow's GitHub page`_.
-Extensions pertaining to orthogonal SVGP methods were written by Oskar Fernlund at Imperial College London in support of his 2022 Master's thesis.
+Source code pertaining to orthogonal SVGP methods were written by Oskar Fernlund at Imperial College London in support of his 2022 Master's thesis.
 Many thanks to Mark van der Wilk and Anish Dhir for all their insightful feedback and support.